Effect of rosiglitazone metformin and glyburide on bone biomarkers in patients with type 2 diabetes

 In this study, the impact of rosiglitazone, metformin, and glyburide on bone biomarkers in patients with type 2 diabetes was investigated.
 The results indicated that there was a significant difference in the levels of bone biomarkers between the three treatment groups.

-See also Metformin bad batch
+See also Metformin 850 in pregnancy

 The findings suggest that rosiglitazone may have a negative effect on bone health, as indicated by the decreased levels of specific bone biomarkers.
 On the other hand, metformin showed a more neutral effect, with no significant changes in bone biomarker levels compared to the control group.
 Glyburide, however, seemed to have a positive impact on bone health, as evidenced by the increased levels of certain bone biomarkers.